 You, the employer, pay for reemployment assistance through a tax managed by the Florida Department of Revenue.
 It is one of your business costs.
 Workers do not pay reemployment tax and employers must not make payroll deductions for this purpose.
 The consumer bears this cost in the price of the goods or services you sell.
 Thus, the burden of reemployment is shared by all.
 Your payments go into a fund from which monies are paid to eligible claimants.
-After a qualifying period, employers with a stable employment history will receive a lowered tax rate.
+After a qualifying period, employers with a stable employment history are eligible for a lower tax rate.